drandreaskrueger/devcon3/devcon3notes.md

 * making this strictly chronological
 * perhaps invent some scheme that all this can still be parsed afterwards?

-#### News day 4: *a few* times might be wrong now
+#### News day 4: *a few* times might be wrong now  (CORRECTED)

 Arrrghh.
 They seem to now have f**ked with their youtube videos, *grrr* sabotageurs.
-Some time positions like &t=3h20m30s are wrong now - checked only a few:
+Some time positions like &t=3h20m30s were suddenly wrong.

-* seems to still be correct: most of Day 2 Morning, Day 3 morning, Day 4 ?
-* Day2 afternoon: have to add 25 minutes, so e.g. watch?v=aMs0wAFIu7I&t=3h20m30s becomes https://www.youtube.com/watch?v=aMs0wAFIu7I&t=3h45m23s
-* Day3 afternoon:  add 17.5 minutes so &t=02h12m03s becomes https://www.youtube.com/watch?v=FPHXbJPVVaA&t=02h29m40s
+I have corrected them now.

-I am not going to correct those times below just yet - because I don't know when they stop f**king with the videos.
-If you do look up the correct times, please fork this repo and send a pull request.
+If there are still wrong times, then please you look up the correct times, and please fork this repo and send a pull request.
 Thanks a lot.

 ----